• Search Engine Land

 Bob has identified the important commercial keywords and currently ranks around the bottom of page 2 for these terms.
 Bob’s two main competitors rank around the top 5, with competition from Wikipedia, Amazon and eBay filling out the remaining spaces.

-There is some search content around the problems that Bob’s Widgets solve, and often these searches show SERP features like featured snippets and “people also ask” results.
+There is some search content around the problems that Bob’s Widgets solve, and often these searches show SERP features like featured snippets and “People also ask” results.

-Bob’s Widgets has been going for nearly 15 years, yet far newer companies are starting to show up on the front page of results.
-Comparing these businesses, we see that although newer, they have more authority metrics than Bob’s Widgets.
+Comparing these businesses, we see that, although newer, they have more authority metrics than Bob’s Widgets.
 It appears they are actively engaged in improving their SEO.

 Strengths